Jovicaa/SnakesGame/README.md

+# Sneki the snake

+Important note:  Desktop only

 Snake Game
 This is a classic Snake game implementation using HTML5 canvas and JavaScript.
 The player controls a snake that moves around the game board, eating randomly generated food to grow longer.
 The game ends if the snake collides with the walls or its own body.